pravesa/lsdir/README.md

 **default : `false`**</br>

-By default, lsdirp method returns paths relative to the root.
+By default, the returned value contains paths relative to the root.
 For absolute path, set this option to `true`.

 ##### Example